BEKI77/Path-Finder/README.md

 1. Graph Representation:

-   - The graph is represented using the Graph class, which contains nodes (Node objects) and edges (connections between nodes with weights).
+   - The graph is represented using the Graph class, which contains Point (Point objects) and WightedEdges (connections between nodes with weights).

 2. Map Interaction: